TirzepatideDosing CalculatorReconstitutionPeptides

 Frequently Asked Questions

-What is the standard tirzepatide starting dose in syringe units?
+What is the standard tirz starting dose in slin-pin units?

-How much BAC water for a 30 mg tirzepatide vial?
+How much BAC water for a 30 mg tirz vial?

-2 mL is the most common reconstitution volume, yielding 15 mg/mL.
-Some protocols use 1.5 mL for 20 mg/mL concentration to reduce injection volume at high doses.
-The calculator supports both.
+2 mL is the most common, gives you 15 mg/mL.
+Some protocols use 1.5 mL for 20 mg/mL to cut injection volume at higher doses.
+The calculator handles both, just update the BAC value.

 Mostly restricted.
-The FDA declared the tirzepatide shortage over in late 2024, ending broad 503A compounding.
-Limited exceptions remain for documented clinical needs.
-For most cash-pay patients, Lilly's direct-from-manufacturer program offers tirzepatide at ~$499/month — the cheapest legal access currently.
-Details in the tirzepatide vs semaglutide guide.
+The FDA called the tirz shortage over in late 2024, which ended broad 503A compounding.
+Narrow exceptions remain for documented clinical need.
+For most cash-pay people, Lilly's direct-from-manufacturer program runs ~$499/month, the cheapest legal route right now.
+Full breakdown in the tirzepatide vs semaglutide guide.

 This article is for research and informational purposes only.
 Tirzepatide is an FDA-regulated prescription medication.
 Compounded tirzepatide access is restricted following the FDA's February 2026 shortage-list decision.
 Consult a licensed healthcare professional for any tirzepatide protocol.